Zarak-Shah-ji/Gesture-AI/README.md

  OR

- 1. Directly open asl-signing-reco-1.ipynb in Google Colab or Jupter Notebook
+ 1. Directly download `asl-signing-reco-1.ipynb` in Google Colab or Jupter Notebook
  2. Start Kernel
  3. Run all cells.